VHSgunzo/runimage/README.md

             "$RUNDIR/nvidia-drivers/{nvidia_version}.nv.drv"   -  image
             "$RUNDIR/nvidia-drivers/{nvidia_version}"          -  directory

-## Build/Rebuild your own runimage in manual mode:
+## Rebuild your own RunImage:

 * [Download](https://github.com/VHSgunzo/runimage/releases/continuous) base version of the runimage
 * Make it executable:
 ```
 chmod +x runimage
 ```
-* Run it in OverlayFS mode (If you are using a proprietary nvidia driver, then I recommend disabling the driver check function by `RIM_NO_NVIDIA_CHECK=1` for proper build/rebuild in manual mode.
+* Run it in OverlayFS mode (If you are using a proprietary nvidia driver, then I recommend disabling the driver check function by `RIM_NO_NVIDIA_CHECK=1` for proper rebuild in manual mode.
 You do not need to do this in automatic mode):
 ```
 RIM_OVERFS_MODE=1 ./runimage
 echo OVERFS_MNT=$OVERFS_MNT